 |---|---|---|---|---|---|

 The ECS MCP server includes ECR repository creation and image push as part of ECS deployment workflows.
 Python 3.10+.
-Available via pip (awslabs.ecs-mcp-server) or as an AWS-managed hosted service.
+Available via pip (awslabs.ecs-mcp-server) or as an AWS-managed hosted MCP server — the hosted option is now recommended, with the legacy local installation no longer receiving updates.

 ECR-relevant tools: containerize_app (generate Dockerfiles), build_and_push_image_to_ecr (automated ECR repo creation via CloudFormation + Docker build + push), ecs_resource_management (manage ECS resources including ECR image references).
 The server handles IAM roles with push/pull permissions, returns full image URIs, and integrates with load balancers and auto-scaling.